OneOfTheInfiniteMonkeys/MTDL/README.md

 Suggested - <a href="https://www.adafruit.com/product/4807" target="_blank">Acrylic + Hardware Kit for Adafruit MagTag<a>

 ## Discussion
-Design of the MagTag means that when the unit is powered from the USB port the on board voltage regulator and ESP32-S2 cause the units PCB to heat, To approximately 32 C with a room ambient of 22 C under typical use conditions.
+Design of the MagTag means that when the unit is powered from the USB port the on board voltage regulator and ESP32-S2 cause the units PCB to heat, To approximately 32 C with a room ambient of 22 C under typical use continous use conditions with Mu editor (even with sleep modes).
 This heating effect (see image below) causes a measurement error and unless the PCB temperature is desired, powering from the USB port typically prevents ambient temperature sensing due to heat soak from the ESP32-S2 and voltage regulators.

 <div align="center">
   <div style="display: flex; align-items: flex-start;">